 - How to volunteer.

-The 2013 program is looking fantastic so far with 40 recruits - including 11 new families!
-We are aiming to expand to 50 families and need YOU to make that happen.
-We are accepting new participants until June 28th.
-Come join us in raising a cage of oysters off your dock, mooring or other access to water this summer.
-We are planning to restore 5 acres of oyster reef in the Great Bay Estuary this year - the biggest oyster restoration project ever in New Hampshire!
-The program begins the week of July 15 and runs for 10 weeks, ending the week of September 16, 2013.
+This 2014, we plan to restore 2.5 acres of oyster reef in Western Great Bay (Greenland, NH).
+The 2014 program begins the week of July 14th-18th and runs for 10 weeks, ending the week of September 15th-19th.
 Details on delivery, data collection and more are below.
-Please contact Oyster Conservationist Coordinator, Kara McKeton via email or at (603) 659-2678, extension 15.
+Please contact Marine Restoration Coordinator, Kara McKeton via email or at (603) 659-2678, extension 15.

 Decline of Water Quality in Great Bay Estuary = Need for Oyster Restoration!